 How to Evaluate Safety Checklist Apps

-How can warehouse operational managers ensure safety and compliance procedures are followed without a hitch?
+How can warehouse operational managers ensure that employees are following safety and compliance procedures without a hitch?
 Checking for safety manually is time-consuming and exhausting—which in turn, increases the risk of human error.

 1. Protecting employees from harm